 Speak With a Trusted Advisor

-If you have any questions about your investment portfolio, taxes, retirement planning, our 401(k)-recommendation service, or anything else in general, please call our office at (586) 226-2100.
-Please also reach out if you have had any changes to your income, job, family, health insurance, risk tolerance, or overall financial situation.
+If you have any questions about your investment portfolio, retirement planning, tax strategies, our 401(k) recommendation service, or other general questions, please give our office a call at (586) 226-2100.
+Please feel free to forward this commentary to a friend, family member, or co-worker.
+If you have had any changes to your income, job, family, health insurance, risk tolerance, or your overall financial situation, please give us a call so we can discuss it.

-Feel free to forward this commentary to a friend, family member, or co-worker.
 We hope you learned something today.
 If you have any feedback or suggestions, we would love to hear them.

 Zachary A. Bachner, CFP®